Saiapatsu/jsons/README.md

 	return type, value
 end
 ```
-This will return only the type and the lua value, but not the location or
+This will return only the type and the value, but not the position or
 the verbatim value.

 This parser was created primarily with pretty-printing/beautification
 and linearization/minification in mind, hence the "verbatim" return value.
 In addition, Lua's nil is not JSON's null.

+It does not validate the UTF-8 within strings.

 Use for anything else but the above at your own risk, because it has
 never been used for anything else.

-This might be better called a JSON tokenizer, although unlike another similar
-streaming parser I just looked at, it does not emit commas, colons, separate
-end tokens for arrays and objects etc.
-OTOH, the parser alone is a solid validator.

-Speaking of validation, it does not care whether the contents of
-strings are valid Unicode.

 (not to be confused with jsons for Python)